a recreation of the 1611-22 town of Henricus is located on Farrar's Island, next to Dutch Gap Canal

 Dale was the marshal responsible for enforcing martial law.
 He issued his Lawes Divine, Morall and Martiall on June 22, 1611.
 To spur compliance with his commands, he ordered that one colonist be tied to a tree until the man starved to death.

-Powhatan was unable to organize a military response to the raids on tribal homelands.
-The English had greater mobility and concentrated firepower.
-They used their ships to quickly transport soldiers who overwhelmed the Native American defenders, starting with the Nansemond, Paspahegh, and Appamattuck in 1610-1611.
-Powhatan and his war chief Opechancanough were unable to organize enough warriors to offer effective resistance in time to protect the towns, or to attack the English in their palisaded settlements.
-Dale's military success led to the end of the first Anglo-Powhatan War in 1614, when Powhatan decided that it would be better to accept peace despite the loss of territory and displacement of towns.
+Powhatan and his war chief Opechancanough were unable to mobilize enough warriors to offer effective resistance to protect the towns in the paramount chiefdom, or to attack the English in their palisaded settlements.
+Dale's military success led to the end of the first Anglo-Powhatan War in 1614.
+Powhatan decided that it would be better to accept peace, despite the loss of territory and displacement of towns.
+The marriage of Pocahontas and James Rolfe gave Powhatan an opportunity to re-set the relationship with the English, and peace lasted for eight years.

-For a safer location further inland, Dale selected a peninsula along the James River.
-It was 17 miles upstream from the mouth of the Appomattox River, and 13 miles downstream from the Fall Line.
-Dale chose the site for the new town of Henricus at the location where the English had found the Native American town of Arrohateck in 1607.
-By 1611, however, the site was deserted.1
+For a safer location further inland, Dale selected a narrow peninsula along the James River.
+The site for a new capital was 17 miles upstream from the mouth of the Appomattox River, and 13 miles downstream from the Fall Line.
+In contrast to Jamestown, the peninsula offered a reliable supply of fresh water.

 Source: Library of Congress, Virginia (by John Smith, 1612)